ashleybc/metagenome-only/dependencies/readme.md

 ### Mac OS X work-around

 In the terminal, first navigate to the `lib` subfolder of the conda environment.
 First determine the version of libcrpyto that you have by ` ./ -name "libcrypto*"` .
 Once you determine this, change to the version that is used by samtools by `ln -s libcrypto.yourversion.dylib libcrypto.1.0.0.dylib` .
 Note that `dylib` is specific to Mac OS X. If using Linux, see the linked page for that version.

+# Assembly

+## SPAdes (St. Petersburg genome assembler)

+SPAdes can be [conda installed](https://anaconda.org/bioconda/spades).
+Note that on Mac OS X, conda installed SPAdes may be slower than the tarball installation due to unavailability of parallel libstdc++ for the Clang compiler used by bioconda on MacOS